nyguerrillagirl/catalog-service/README.md

 * Cloud platforms deliver their services at different levels of abstraction: infrastructure (IaaS), container (CaaS), platform (PaaS), functions (FaaS), or software (SaaS)
 * Cloud native applications are horizontally scalable, loosely coupled, highly cohesive, resilient to faults, manageable, and observable
 * Cloud native development is supported by automation, continuous delivery, and DevOps
-* Contintuous delivery is a holistic engineering practice for delivering high-quaility software quickly, reliably, and safely
+* Continuous  delivery is a holistic engineering practice for delivering high-quality software quickly, reliably, and safely
-* DevOps is a culture enabling colloboration among different roles to deliver business value together
+* DevOps is a culture enabling collaboration among different roles to deliver business value together

 Comment:
 This chapter has no coding.
 It was an introduction to the philosophy of cloud native application.
 There was A LOT of information in this chapter.
 I found myself understanding that one should approach building an application on the cloud from a totally different perspective than I assumed.
 I always went from the point of view - let me build it and worry about putting on the cloud later.
 No!
-This is not the right approach and know I can see why.
+This is not the right approach and now I can see why.

 Chapter 2
 ---------